CMUSchwartzLab/JointClustering/README.md

 ```

 ## Simulation
 We also provide codes for simulation of both types of data.
+You can customize several parameters such as the level of perturbation of single cells from the ground truth cluster centers, the ground truth cluster number, the mutation rate etc.
 ```
 python simulation_data.py
     -perturb_scs / --perturb_scs ${Perturbation rate of scSeq from the cluster centers when method is int, default=0.05}